jonashackt/kubernetes-the-ansible-way/README.md

 https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/13-smoke-test.md#services

-The nginx did also work, but wasn´t completely coded in Ansible.

-Also the whole project structure has to be refactored into an "Ansible-Style".

 And the dashboard could´nt be accesses right away, only manually by Johannes with a port forwarding and tiller-deployment to retrieve the Token (key didn´t work).